-August 20, 2014 – Hannah Schneider (C’15) will share how she created a program for young musicians in the volatile North Caucasus region of Russia with first-year students at Georgetown’s New Student Convocation Aug.
+August 20, 2014 – Hannah Scheneider (C’15) will share how she launched a recording project to scout talent in the volatile North Caucasus region at Georgetown’s New Student Convocation Aug.
 24.

-The first American violinist to attend the Moscow Tchaikovsky Conservatory, Schneider recorded an album this past spring of young musicians, ages 13-25, from the Republic of Adygea.
+She attended the Moscow Tchaikovsky Conservatory, and recorded an album this past spring of young musicians, ages 13-25, from the Republic of Adygea.

 Traveling to Moscow – 17 hours away – or St. Petersburg – 26 hours away – for auditions proved too costly for many of the musicians, Schneider says.

-“I knew that there was a lot of musical talent down there, and I knew that the region had the highest unemployment and the most terrorist attacks,” says the Georgetown Russian major and government minor from Hamden, Connecticut.
+“I knew that there was a lot of musical talent down there, and I knew that the region had the highest unemployment and the most terrorist attacks,” says the Georgetown Russian major from Hamden, Connecticut.

 The program is called Music from the Mountains.

 Russia fought two wars in the region against Chechen separatists in the first decade after the Soviet Union’s collapse in 1991.

 Turbulence continues in the North Caucasus, home to about 40 ethnic groups and six nominally autonomous, ethnically non-Russian republics.
 Multiple bombings rattled Russia as just before the Winter Games in Sochi, where Schneider acted as a translator for various Olympic committees.

 After Schneider decided to create Music from the Mountains to help the careers of young musicians in in the region, she quickly realized that a research survey wasn’t enough.

 In all, Schneider recorded 23 musicians this past spring and another 12 over the summer in different parts of the region.
 She also hosted workshops this summer to teach the musicians how to promote themselves as part of her project.